-The Company's capitalisation is a guarantee for employees, customers, suppliers and banking institutions.
+The Company's capitalisation serves as sufficient assurance to endorse employees, clients, suppliers, and financial institutions.

-The financial statements for the year ended 31/12/2021 closed with a positive EBITDA amounting to Euro 1,294,068 while the EBIT was positive for Euro 314,417.
-Profit before tax amounted to Euro 323,628.
-The final result, including the incidence of direct, deferred and paid in advance taxes, shows a net profit amounting to Euro 357,540 compared to a net profit of € 774,425 for the 2020 accounting year despite a lesser turnover ascribable to COVID.
+The financial statements for the year ended on 31/12/2022 closed with a positive EBITDA amounting to Euro 2,357,169 while the EBIT was positive for Euro 1,375,957.
+Profit before tax amounts to Euro 1,066,143.
+The final result, inclusive of the impact of direct, deferred and advanced taxes, shows a profit amounting to Euro 784,310.

-The turnover for 2021, amounting to Euro 18,423,200, is approximately 10% higher than that of 2020, which amounted to Euro 16,773,624.

-Despite the extremely grave situation and the health emergency that has lasted throughout 2021 due to Covid-19, and which we are still having to face, our Company has managed positively, achieving an appreciable result in the face of a contingent situation; the quality, reliability and high technological level of Omera products continues to be appreciated by customers both nationally and internationally.
+The turnover for 2022, amounting to Euro 23,785,432, is approximately 29% higher than that of 2021, which amounted to Euro 18,423,200.
+Despite the extremely critical situation we are still having to face owing to Covid-19, which has still to be finally overcome, and the Russia-Ukraine war still raging, Omera has managed positively, achieving an appreciable result in the face of the contingent situation; the quality, reliability and high technological level of Omera products continue to be appreciated by customers both at a national and international level.